The Prodigal Woman (1946 film)

 The Prodigal Woman (Spanish: La pródiga) is a 1946 Spanish drama film directed by Rafael Gil and starring Rafael Durán, Paola Barbara and Juan Espantaleón.

 Synopsis

 Three young candidates for parliament arrive in a town where a bankrupt marchioness is the most influential person.
-This woman with an adventurous past now lives in ruins because she practices charity with the entire town, hence she is known as "the prodigal".
-Between her and the idealistic Guillermo a love arises.
+This woman with an adventurous past now lives in near-ruin because she practices charity with the entire town, hence she is known as "the prodigal".
+A romance blossoms between her and the idealistic Guillermo.